Potentilla supina aka Prostrate Cinquefoil

 Prostrate Cinquefoil, Bushy Cinquefoil

-How to care for Prostrate Cinquefoil
+How difficult is it to take care of Prostrate Cinquefoil

 With a bit of knowledge and dedication, you can successfully care for Prostrate Cinquefoil, making it a rewarding choice for those seeking a moderate challenge.